u3shit/neptools/README.md

 Century.
 The file format is compatible with nr2_strool/nr3_strtool's.

-Note: if you've used strtool before, you should delete the modified `.cl3` files and reimport the `.txt`s using the original, unmodifed `.cl3` files.
+Note: if you've used strtool before, you should delete the modified `.cl3` files and reimport the `.txt`s using the original, unmodified `.cl3` files.
 Strtool sometimes damages the `.cl3` files in a way that this tool can't handle.

 Usage